jianxiaoguo/website/content/en/docs/managing-workflow/tuning-component-settings.md

 password | "admin" | Password for the first user. allow_sign_up | "true" | Allows users to sign up for an account.

-For a list of other options you can set by using environment variables please see the [configuration file](https://github.com/drycc/monitor/blob/main/grafana/rootfs/usr/share/grafana/grafana.ini.tpl) in Github.
+For a list of other options you can set by using environment variables please see the [configuration file](https://github.com/drycc/monitor/blob/main/grafana/rootfs/usr/share/grafana/grafana.ini.tpl) in GitHub.

 ### [Victoriametrics](https://victoriametrics.com/)